 - Routine foot care

 There are a few different ways to enroll in Medicare.
-Some people are automatically enrolled in Medicare and others will have to sign up on their own.
-However, everyone should check with Social Security three months before their expected start date to make sure everything is in order.
+Some people are enrolled in Medicare automatically, and others will have to sign up on their own.
+Everyone should check with the Social Security Administration three months before their expected start date to ensure everything is in order.

 - Are already receiving Social Security benefits (at least four months prior to start)

-- Receive Railroad Retirement Board benefits (at least four months prior to start)
+- Receive U.S. Railroad Retirement Board (RRB) benefits (at least four months prior to start)

-- Are under the age of 65, but have a social security disability for 24 months
+- Are under age 65 but have a Social Security disability for 24 months

 - Are about to turn 65

-- Are already 65, but not receiving Social Security benefits
+- Are already age 65 but not receiving Social Security benefits

-There are also some individual circumstances that may change when you enroll.
-For instance, if you have employer insurance, you may be able to wait to apply for Medicare Part B instead of being required to apply when you turn 65.
+There are also some individual circumstances that may change the timing of your enrollment.
+For instance, if you have an employer-sponsored health insurance program, you may be able to wait to apply for Medicare Part B instead of being required to apply when you’re age 65.

-The Initial Enrollment Period (IEP) for Medicare is a 7-month period beginning 3 months before you turn 65, the month in which you turn 65, and 3 months after you turn 65.
-For example, if you turn 65 on June 14, your IEP is from March 1st through September 30.
+The Initial Enrollment Period (IEP) for Medicare is a seven-month period beginning three months before you turn 65, the month in which you turn 65, and three months after you turn 65.
+For example, if you turn 65 on June 14, your IEP is from March 1 through September 30.

-It’s important to know that if you do not sign up during your initial enrollment period, and you are not covered by an employer health plan or are volunteering overseas for at least 12 months, you’ll begin accruing Part B late enrollment penalties, and will only be able to enroll during the General Enrolment Period (GEP).
-The GEP runs from January 1st through March 31st each year with coverage starting July 1st.
+If you don’t sign up during your initial enrollment period, and you aren’t covered by an employer health plan or are volunteering overseas for at least 12 months, you’ll begin accruing Part B late enrollment penalties.
+You’ll only be able to enroll during the General Enrollment Period (GEP).
+The GEP runs from January 1 through March 31 each year, with coverage starting July 1st.

-Medicare Advantage plans cannot start before your Part B start date, so if you do not enroll in Part B by the end of your IEP, you’ll have to wait until the GEP for Medicare Advantage enrollment also.
+Medicare Advantage plans cannot start before your Part B start date, so if you don’t enroll in Part B by the end of your IEP, you’ll have to wait until the GEP for Medicare Advantage enrollment also.
 If you enroll in Part B during the GEP, you can join a Medicare Advantage Plan or a Medicare Prescription Drug Coverage (Part D) between April 1 and June 30.
 Your Medigap open enrollment period starts the first month you have Part B and lasts for six months.

 When does Medicare coverage start?